Ogg

-Ogg is a digital multimedia container format designed to provide for efficient streaming and manipulation of digital multimedia.
+Ogg (/ˈɒɡ/ OG) is a digital multimedia container file format designed to provide for efficient streaming and manipulation of digital multimedia.
 It is maintained by the Xiph.Org Foundation and is free and open, unrestricted by software patents.
-Its name is derived from "ogging", jargon from the computer game Netrek.
+Its name is derived from "ogging," jargon from the computer game Netrek, alluding to the high processing cost of early versions of the software.

 The Ogg container format can multiplex a number of independent streams for audio, video, text (such as subtitles), and metadata.
 In the Ogg multimedia framework, Theora provides a lossy video layer.
 The audio layer is most commonly provided by the music-oriented Vorbis format or its successor Opus.
 Lossless audio compression formats include FLAC, and OggPCM.

 Until 2007, the .ogg filename extension was used for all files whose content used the Ogg container format.
 Since then, the Xiph.Org Foundation recommends that .ogg only be used for Ogg Vorbis audio files.
 Xiph.Org decided to create a new set of file extensions and media types to describe different types of content such as .oga for audio only files, .ogv for video with or without sound (including Theora), and .ogx for multiplexed Ogg.

 Ogg's various codecs have been incorporated into a number of different free and proprietary media players, both commercial and non-commercial, as well as portable media players and GPS receivers from different manufacturers.

 As of November 7, 2017, the current version of the Xiph.Org Foundation's reference implementation is libogg 1.3.3.
 Another version, libogg2, has been in development, but is awaiting a rewrite as of 2018.
 Both software libraries are free software, released under the New BSD License.
 Ogg reference implementation was separated from Vorbis on September 2, 2000.